Rhonda McDonda

 I always start the holidays with the best intentions and somehow end up panic buying a gift card on December 23rd.
 Not this year.

-You can upload as many photos and videos to your frame as you want.
+You can upload as many photos and videos to to your frame as you want.
 You can even preload photos onto your frame before it ships so it's all ready to go when it arrives.

-Plus every frame comes packaged in a beautiful premium gift box with no price tag.
+Plus, every frame comes packaged in a beautiful premium gift box with no price tag.
 I have given these to my mother, my brother, one of my best friends got one for me.

 They're so great because you can load them up with pictures from special memories that you've shared together.

-The Carver Matte 10 inch is a perfect size and you can put it in so many different rooms in your house and it just adds a lot of joy.
+The Carver Matte 10 inch is a perfect size, and you can put it in so many different rooms in your house and it just adds a lot of joy.

 So order yours now to get in time for the holidays.